erfanresume/DSD-Assignments/README.md

 # Digital System Design Assignments
-This repository contains my commits and submissions for the complex networks analysis homework assignments at Kharazmi University of Tehran.
+This repository contains my commits and submissions for the digital systen design homework assignments at Kharazmi University of Tehran.
 ## Overview
 In this repository, you will find commits related to various assignments in the field of digital system design via vhdl language.
 Each assignment is organized in its respective directory, containing the necessary code and documentation.
 ## Assignments Format